 \begin{theorem} If the population size $N$ is known, the variance of estimators \eqref{mu-hat-definition-yhat-yhat-match} is given by

 where

 and

 \end{theorem} The proof of Theorem \ref{variance-pmm-proof} is given in Appendix \ref{proof-of-2}.
-The $V_{1}$ term is just a variance of the HT estimator for the mean of imputed values via Algorithm \ref{algo-1} and the $V_{2}$ term can be seen as a compensation for inherent randomness (induced into $S_A$ by unknown sampling, regression estimation etc.) resulting from PMM imputation.
+The $V_{1}$ term is just the variance of the HT estimator for the mean of imputed values via Algorithm \ref{algo-1}, and the $V_{2}$ term can be seen as compensation for the inherent randomness (induced into $S_{\text{NP}}$ by unknown sampling, regression estimation, etc.) resulting from PMM imputation.

-\begin{remark}(Regarding Theorem \ref{variance-pmm-proof}) When deriving the expression for $\mathbb{V}\left[\hat{\mu}\right]$ we conditioned variance on knowing values of $y_{i}$ and $\hat{\nu}(i,t)$ for $i=1,\dotso,N$, $t=1,\dotso,k$.
-We can choose to do the same for nearest neighbour imputation (if we treat $k$ as a random variable and not a hyper-parameter we additionally have to condition on $k$) in the spirit of \citet{yang2021integration}.
-This gives us an exactly analogous expression for $V_{1}, V_{2}$ with matching variables $\hat{\nu}(i,t)$ being constructed by the kNN algorithm from which exact variance for kNN (conditional on $k$ if it is a random variable) imputation can be obtained (a finite population correction $V_{2}$ was not considered in \citet{yang2021integration}). \end{remark}
+\begin{remark}(Regarding Theorem \ref{variance-pmm-proof}) When deriving the expression for $\mathbb{V}\left[\hat{\mu}\right]$, we conditioned variance on knowing the values of $y_{i}$ and $\hat{\nu}(i,t)$ for $i=1,\dotso,N$, $t=1,\dotso,k$.
+We can choose to do the same for nearest neighbour imputation in the spirit of \citet{yang2021integration} if we treat $k$ as a random variable and not a~hyperparameter we additionally have to condition on $k$.
+This gives us an exactly analogous expression for $V_{1}, V_{2}$ with matching variables $\hat{\nu}(i,t)$ constructed by the kNN algorithm from which exact variance for kNN imputation can be obtained (conditional on $k$ if it is a random variable).
+The additional variance component $V_{2}$ was not considered in \citet{yang2021integration}. \end{remark}